Student Support Services

 What is the philosophy of Student Support Services?

-We know that some students may require additional support throughout their time at TIS in order to fully access the curriculum in both their target language and English.
+We know that some students may require additional support throughout their time at ISP in order to fully access the curriculum in both their target language and English.
 Student Support Services collaborates with all members of the community to empower students to develop self-efficacy, independence, and reach their full potential while nurturing their strengths and advocating for inclusive practices that honor and celebrate their learning diversity.
 Student Support Services provides support in both academic and social-emotional areas by developing individualized plans of support that are designed and implemented by all faculty who work with that child.
 SSS does not diagnose or label students.
 It is a formalized approach to provide classroom-based practices and strategies to support all students.
 Student Support Services helps to fulfill the school’s mission of inspiring children to become global citizens through an inquiry-based learning environment of total immersion in multiple languages and cultures.

 What is the structure of Student Support Services?

-At TIS, student assessment is part of the ongoing work in the classroom.
+At ISP, student assessment is part of the ongoing work in the classroom.
 Student Support Services is an integral part of the ongoing conversations about students and we frequently meet with teachers to brainstorm, problem-solve, and develop differentiated learning experiences.
 If a child requires additional support outside of this, they can be referred to SSS.
 Any adult can refer a child to Student Support Services – this referral initiates a formalized intervention approach in which the Student Support Team develops an intervention(s) plan that can be implemented with fidelity for 4-6 weeks.
 If, at the end of the 4-6 week period, the team has data to indicate additional supports are needed, a Student Support plan will be written outlining the type of support and accommodations the child will receive.

 Classroom teachers communicate regularly with parents about their child’s progress and will let families know when they feel their child might benefit from targeted work with a Student Support Service educator.
 If a child works directly with SSS, parents will be informed of any Support Plan, the specific goals or targeted areas of support, and parents will receive updates on progress through a variety of means.
 SSS educators are available by phone or email and are happy to schedule additional meetings with parents as needed.
 Because Student Support Services are a regular presence in the classroom, all students may have occasion to work with one of them as part of ongoing classroom work.